 Employee records.
 Employee records are protected by ABOR policy 6-912.

 Public records law.
 Under the Arizona Public Records Law, ABOR may be required to provide information to a third party.
 Confidential information protected by the federal Family Education Rights and Privacy Act (FERPA) or by other laws or Board and university policy will not be disclosed in response to a public records request.
-Additional information about Arizona public records law is available in an Arizona State University (ASU) Office of General Counsel briefing paper:

 Student records.
 Student records are protected by FERPA, Arizona law, and ABOR and university policies.